How to Water Ivy Plants

 Why is my ivy turning yellow

-Water ivy plants with a generous soak when the top inch of the soil is drying out.
-Mist the ivy’s leaves with water once per week if indoors to increase humidity.
-Typically water ivy once every 7 days meets the ivy’s watering requirements to keep the leaves green and avoid root rot, but this can vary due to climate.
+We need to water ivy plants with a generous soak when the top inch of the soil is drying out.
+Mist the ivy leaves with water once per week if indoors to increase humidity.
+Typically, watering ivy once every 7 days meets the ivy’s watering requirements to keep the leaves green and avoid root rot, but this can vary due to climate.

-Keep reading for how to establish the optimal watering frequency for ivy in your home or garden and for all the best watering practices for growing ivy plants…
+Keep reading for my method of establishing the optimal watering frequency for ivy in your home or garden and all the best watering practices for growing ivy plants…

 How Often To Water Ivy Plants (Indoors and Outdoors)

-Ivy is very adaptable and can grow in many different environments but they prefer soil that is rich in organic matter and evenly moist, yet dries out slightly between bouts of watering.
+Ivy is very adaptable and can grow in many different environments (English Ivy grows like a weed in the UK!), but they prefer soil that is rich in organic matter and evenly moist yet dries out slightly between bouts of watering.

-If the soil dries out completely or the humidity is too low then the ivy can develop brown leaf margins as a sign of drought stress.
-If the soil is too damp or saturated the ivy leaves turn yellow and fall off.
+If the soil dries out completely or the humidity is too low, then what I’ve found is that the ivy can develop brown leaf margins, a sign of drought stress.
+If the soil is too damp or saturated, the ivy leaves turn yellow and fall off.

-To water ivy successfully, indoors or outdoors it is important to recreate the water cycle and the typical soil moisture levels of their native environment.
+To water ivy successfully, indoors or outdoors we need to recreate the water cycle and the typical soil moisture levels of their native environment.

-Water ivy plants with a generous soak then allow the top inch of the soil to dry out slightly before watering again.
-Typically this means watering your ivy once a week in the Spring and Summer and once every 2 weeks in the Winter.
+I water ivy my plants with a generous soak, then allow the top inch of the soil to dry out slightly before watering again.
+Typically, this means I water my ivy once a week in the Spring and Summer and once every 2 weeks in the Winter.

-Indoors it is often necessary to mist the ivy leaves with water as the air in our homes can be very dry, particualrly with air conditioing or sources of heat in Winter.
+Indoors I mist the ivy leaves with water as the air in our homes can be very dry, particularly with air conditioning or sources of heat in Winter.

 Misting once a week helps to reduce water loss from the leaves and creates a slightly humid micro-climate that replicates the conditions of the ivy’s native woodland habitat.

-It should be noted there are several factors which can determine how often ivy should be watered such as:
+It should be noted there are several factors that can determine how often ivy should be watered, such as:

 • The humidity and temperature range of your climate.

-• The size of the pot or container (smaller pots and containers can dry out much quicker then larger pots).
+• The size of the pot or container (smaller pots and containers can dry out much quicker than larger pots).

-• Whether the ivy is in an open exposed windy area outdoors or in the air current of air conditioning and near to sources of heat when indoors.
+• Whether the ivy is in an open, exposed, windy area outdoors or in the air current of air conditioning and near sources of heat when indoors.

 • The capacity of the potting soil to retain moisture.

-To establish how often to water your ivy according to your specific climate and conditions, feel the top inch of the soil with your finger to detect the level of soil moisture.
-If the soil feels moist then delay watering.
+My Best tip: The method that I use to establish how often to water my ivy according to specific climate and conditions is to feel the top inch of the soil with my finger to detect the level of soil moisture.
+If the soil feels moist, then I delay watering.
 If the soil feels as though it is starting to dry out, this is the perfect time to water with a generous soak.

-If your Ivy is drought stress or under watered then this first and most obvious symotm is the leaves turning brown.
+If your Ivy is drought-stress or underwatered, then the first and most obvious symptom is the leaves turning brown.

-The Ivy leaves can turn brown at the leaf margins due to low humidity or the whole leaf can turn brown, dry and crispy due to a lack of water.
+What I have observed that happens is that the Ivy leaves can turn brown at the leaf margins due to low humidity, or the whole leaf can turn brown, dry, and crispy due to a lack of water.

-As soon as you seen these symptoms water your ivy with a generous soak and mist the leaves.
-Ideally place the ivy’s pot in a basin of water for 10 minutes or so, to allow water to infiltrate the soil completely so that the roots can uptake the moisture the desperately require.
+Important tip: As soon as you see these symptoms, water your ivy with a generous soak and mist the leaves.
+When this happened to me, what I found helped was to place the ivy pot in a basin of water for 10 minutes or so, which allowed water to infiltrate the soil completely so that the roots could uptake the moisture they desperately required.

-Misting the leaves once per week can help the ivy to recover after drought stress.
+I also recommend misting the leaves once per week to help your ivy to recover after drought stress.

 (For more on how to save ivy plants, read my article, how to revive a dying ivy plant).